LettError/designSpaceRoboFontExtension/README.md

 * 1.0 Initial commit
 * 1.1 Fixes a mistake with packaging.
 * 1.3.2 UFO paths are editable.
+* 1.3.3 Updated designSpaceDocument.